TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 ### Data Visualisation
+Figure 1 shows the distribution of the raw data in classes 0 (REAL) and 1 (FAKE).
+It is easy to see that it is roughly balanced.
 <div align="center">
 	<img src="https://github.com/techdataman/techdataman.github.io/blob/main/_posts/_img/02_article/03_DistributionArticles.png?raw=true" style="width: 80%; height: auto;">
 </div>
 <div align="center">
-	<i>Figure 1 – Histogram of the survey results in response to the question about the level of education required</i>
+	<i>Figure 1 – Distribution of the raw data in classes 0 (REAL) and 1 (FAKE)</i>
 </div>
 <br>